MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/backup-backup/readme.txt

 5. The plugin should be shown below the settings menu.

 == Changelog ==

+= 1.3.4 =
+- [NEW] [PRO] Option that allows to hide banners and carrousel
+- [NEW] Plugin will not fail anymore when configuraiton file was moved manually from different server
+- [NEW] Added browser sided error handler to catch web server errors and log them out into console
+- [NEW] File filters are now included in calculated exclusion size - can be recalculated as well
+- [NEW] Smart error handler will now try to apply suitable configuraiton without throwing error
+- [NEW] Most errors will be now pretty printed in browser developer console for easier access
+- [CHANGE] Now entire plugin config path will be static, stored in safe form in wp-content/backup-migration-config.php
+- [CHANGE] Improved way of stopping browser-method backup process, now it won't make the process fail on next try
+- [CHANGE] Our plugin will now detect if siteurl is forced by wp-config and consider it during restoration
+- [CHANGE] Adjusted "Stop the process" button to fit designs of staging site creation process window
+- [CHANGE] Restoration temporary directory is now placed within our plugin directory path
+- Added database prefix change prevention while third party software interrupted restoration process
+- Staging site will have non-shared config since this release allows to handle it more individually
+- Added prevention of use default backup storage name which is "backup-migration" - by overwrite
+- Adjusted text of the staging site button, now it correctly states "site" instead of "server"
+- Adjusted view of backups list, removed progress icon while no cloud storage enabled
+- Fixed staging site creation after staging site was restored on parent website
+- Added new extension type for exclusion by default configuration ".part"
+- Improved the way how percentage is displayed during backup progress
+- Improved UI of some sections of our plugin configuration
+- Fixed htaccess insertion to bypass some litespeed issues
+- Improved display of success windows in other languages
+- Resolved CSS conflicts with few third party plugins
+- Remove multiple uneccessary since now console logs

 = 1.3.3 =
 - By default config files with these extensions will be excluded: .tmp, .zip, .tr, .gz (can be modified in settings)